contact-rich/contact-rich.github.io/callforpapers.md

 permalink: /callforpapers/
 ---

+## Topics of Interest
+We invite researchers to submit short papers that present recently published work, preliminary results, ongoing work, and demos relevant to the workshop's theme.
+Submissions will undergo a review process by the organizers, with acceptance based on the quality, originality, and relevance to the topics of the workshop.

-We invite submissions on all aspects of contact-rich manipulation, with a particular focus on the algorithmic and practical challenges of combining model-based and learning-based approaches.
+The topics of interest focus on the algorithmic and practical challenges of combining model-based and learning-based approaches for contact-rich manipulation, specifically including (but not limited to):

+- Contact simulation and approaches to addressing sim2real gaps with pervasive contact in practice
+- Reinforcement learning and imitation learning for contact-rich dexterous manipulation
+- Contact models and their roles in increasing efficiency and performance of policy learning
+- Advances in optimization and learning through hybrid and multi-modal contact dynamics
+- Reactive control and planning for robustness to expected or unexpected contact events
+- Manipulation with soft and deformable objects, utilizing compliance and softness in contacts
+- Representation learning and higher-abstraction models for long-horizon manipulation through contact sequences.
+- Bridging perception and tactile sensing with downstream planning and control with contact.

+All accepted papers will be presented as posters during the interactive session and will be archived publicly on the workshop website with the authors’ permission.
+Selected spotlight papers will have an additional short contribution talk session.

+## Submission Instructions and Important Dates:

-Submissions should be anonymized and must not exceed 2 pages, following the ICRA format.
-We encourage authors to include videos, code, or data as supplementary material, either in a zip file or through external anonymized links.
+Submissions should be 2-4 pages (not including references), following the ICRA format.
+The submission and review process will proceed through [OpenReview](https://openreview.net/group?id=IEEE.org/ICRA/2025/Workshop/CRM#tab-recent-activity).
+We encourage authors to include videos, code, or data as supplementary material, either in a zip file or through external links.

-Accepted papers will be presented as either posters presentations and will be archived on the workshop website with the authors' permission.
-All presentations will take place on-site during the workshop, and currently, we do not plan to offer remote presentation options.

-Important Dates:
+Important Dates: all deadlines are 11:59PM UTC (anywhere on earth):

-- Submission portal opens: TBA
+- Submission portal opens: 2025.3.17
-- Paper submission deadline: TBA
+- Paper submission deadline: 2025.4.20
-- Notification of acceptance: TBA
+- Notification of acceptance: 2025.5.2
+- Final Submission due date: 2025.5.16
-- Workshop date: TBA
+- Workshop date: 2025.5.19 or 2025.5.23 (half day)

-Submission will be accepted through [OpenReview]().